Aleksandr Vasilevsky: Soviet victory

 At the start of 1944, Vasilevsky coordinated the Soviet offensive on the right bank of the Dnieper, leading to a decisive victory in eastern Ukraine.
 On April 10, 1944, the day Odessa was retaken, Vasilevsky was presented with the Order of Victory, only the second ever awarded (the first having been awarded to Zhukov).
 Vasilevsky's car rolled over a mine during an inspection of Sevastopol after the fighting ended on May 10, 1944.
 He received a head wound, cut by flying glass, and was evacuated to Moscow for recovery.

 During Operation Bagration, the general counteroffensive in Belarus, Vasilevsky coordinated the offensives of the 1st Baltic and 3rd Belorussian Fronts.
 When Soviet forces entered the Baltic states, Vasilevsky assumed complete responsibility for all the Baltic fronts, discarding the 3rd Belorussian.
 On July 29, 1944, he was made Hero of the Soviet Union for his military successes.
 In February 1945, Vasilevsky was again appointed commander of 3rd Belorussian Front to lead the East Prussian Operation, leaving the post of General Chief of Staff to Aleksei Antonov.
 As a front commander, Vasilevsky led the East Prussian operation and organized the assaults on Königsberg and Pillau.
 He also negotiated the surrender of the Königsberg garrison with its commander, Otto Lasch.
-After the war, Lasch claimed that Vasilevsky did not respect the guarantees made during the city's capitulation.
+After the war, Lasch said that Vasilevsky did not respect the guarantees made during the city's capitulation.
 Indeed, Vasilevsky promised that German soldiers would not be executed, that prisoners, civilians and wounded would be treated decently, and that all prisoners would return to Germany after the end of the war.
 Instead, Lasch remained in prison for 10 years and returned to Germany only in 1955, as did many of the Wehrmacht soldiers and officers, while all German population was expelled from Eastern Prussia.
 For the brilliant successes at Königsberg and in Eastern Prussia, Vasilevsky was awarded his second Order of Victory.

 John Erickson wrote that: Vasilevskii is a much underestimated soldier, a figure who flits about Soviet historiography but a commander inured to the battlefield yet deft in his handling of the whole Soviet war machine.